wp-hooks/vscode-wordpress-hooks/CONTRIBUTING.md

 ### Prior to Release

 1. Check [the milestone on GitHub](https://github.com/wp-hooks/vscode-wordpress-hooks/milestones) for open issues or PRs.
 Fix or reassign as necessary.
+1. Run `npm test` to ensure all tests pass.
 1. Ensure `readme.md` contains an up to date description, FAQs, screenshots, etc.
 1. Ensure `.vscodeignore` is up to date with all files that shouldn't be part of the build.
 1. Prepare a changelog for [the Releases page on GitHub](https://github.com/wp-hooks/vscode-wordpress-hooks/releases).